Systematic Review on Learning-based Spectral CT

 where each column of $\boldD^\star_k \in \R^{d\times S}$ is the matrix $ \left[\boldd^{(3)\star}_s\right]_k \cdot \left(\boldd^{(1)\star}_s \otimes \boldd^{(2)\star}_s\right)$ reshaped into a vector.
 This regularizer is a generalization of \eqref{eq:penalty_synthesis_patches} to multichannel imaging with a collection of dictionaries $\{\boldD_k^\star\}$ and a unique sparse code $\{\boldz_p\}$ for all energy bins $k$.
 Similar representations were used in coupled \ac{DL} in multimodal imaging synergistic reconstruction, such as in \ac{PET}/\ac{MRI} \cite{sudarshan2018joint,sudarshan2020joint}, multi-contrast \ac{MRI} \cite{song2019coupled} as well as super-resolution \cite{yang2012coupled}.

 Patch-based \ac{DL} may be inefficient as the atoms are shift-variant and may produce atoms that are shifted versions of each other.
-Moreover using many neighboring/overlapping patches across the training images is not efficient in terms of sparse representation as sparsification is performed on each patch separately.
-Instead, \ac{CDL} \cite{wohlberg2015efficient,chun2017convolutional,garcia2018convolutional} consists in utilizing a trained dictionary of image filters, and the image is represented as a composition of sparse feature images convolved with the filters (synthesis model) that can be used in a penalty function similar to Eq.~\eqref{eq:penalty_synthesis_patches}, without patch extraction.
-Example it their utilization in \ac{MBIR} include \ac{CT} \cite{bao2019convolutional} and \ac{MRI} \cite{quan2016compressed}.
+Moreover, using many neighboring/overlapping patches across the training images is not efficient in terms of sparse representation as sparsification is performed on each patch separately.
+Instead, \ac{CDL} \cite{wohlberg2015efficient,chun2017convolutional,garcia2018convolutional} consists in utilizing a trained dictionary of image filters to represent the image as a linear combination of sparse feature images convolved with the filters (synthesis model) that can be used in a penalty function similar to Eq.~\eqref{eq:penalty_synthesis_patches}, without patch extraction. \citeauthor{bao2019convolutional}~\cite{bao2019convolutional} used this approach for \ac{CT} \ac{MBIR}.
 Alternatively, \ac{CAOL} consists in training sparsifying convolutions, which can then be used as a penalty function for \ac{MBIR} \cite{chun2019Convolutional2}.
 There are a few applications of \ac{CDL} and \ac{CAOL} in multichannel imaging and multi-energy \ac{CT} (see \cite{garcia2018convolutional2} for a review). \citeauthor{degraux2017online}~\cite{degraux2017online} proposed a multichannel \ac{CDL} model to represent two images simultaneously (intensity-depth imaging), using a collection of pairs of image filters. \citeauthor{gao2022multi}~\cite{gao2022multi} proposed a more general model with common and unique filters.
-More recently, \citeauthor{perelli2022multi} \cite{perelli2022multi} proposed a multichannel \ac{CAOL} for \ac{DECT} joint reconstruction, which uses pairs of image filters to jointly sparsity the low- and high-energy images, and demonstrated their method outperforms \ac{JTV}-based synergistic reconstruction.
+More recently, \citeauthor{perelli2022multi} \cite{perelli2022multi} proposed a multichannel \ac{CAOL} for \ac{DECT} joint reconstruction, which uses pairs of image filters to jointly sparsify the low- and high-energy images, and demonstrated their method outperforms \ac{JTV}-based synergistic reconstruction.